raneamri/nextop/README.md

 The top left section "Filters" allows the user to ommit unwanted messages and/or find specific messages.
 The way the filter works is by looking for the entered substring in the "Message".

-*Group management coming soon
+These filters can be switch from case sensitive to insensitive in configs.

+A group filter is present below these.
+This allows you to only display a specific group.

+To quickly remove all filters, simply press \, and to remove solely group filters, use /.

 ### InnoDB Dashboard
 InnoDB Dashboard primarily shows data from the InnoDB engine.
-Note that if a pie chart doesn't render, it is trying to show a value of 0%.
+Note that if a pie chart doesn't render, the value is 0%.
 I'm not sure yet if this is an issue with termdash or my program but I'm looking to fix this soon.

 ![InnoDBDashboard](https://github.com/raneamri/nextop/blob/main/img/innodb.png)